Associates' network

 Mark Hennessey

-I am a Physiotherapy TI within the Neuro/Elderly team at Northumbria Healthcare Foundation Trust.
-I have worked within physiotherapy for just over two years having previously worked for 13 years as a sport and exercise instructor for a mental health trust, also in the North East of England.
+I am a physiotherapy TI within the neuro/elderly team at Northumbria Healthcare Foundation Trust.
+I have worked within physiotherapy for just over three years having previously worked for 13 years as a sport and exercise instructor for a mental health trust, also in the North East of England.

 My current role is based on an elderly inpatient rehab ward at Blyth Community Hospital in South East Northumberland, although I do also dot around and help out on orthopaedic/trauma wards when the opportunity arises.

-I’m a huge advocate of the Moving Medicine initiative, and was influential in establishing an ‘Active Ward’ ethos on the ward I worked on while working at the Freeman Hospital in Newcastle.
+I’m a huge advocate of the Moving Medicine initiative, and was influential in establishing an ‘Active Ward’ ethos on the ward I worked on while working at the Freeman Hospital in Newcastle, and currently trying to adopt a similar ethos on my current ward..

 Away from work and of course my family, my passion is sport and alongside my day-to-day job I have been involved with coaching rugby league for over 10 years, most recently working with the Scotland National setup and Newcastle Thunder RLFC.
 As well as my coaching qualifications, I also completed qualifications in PT and exercise referral.